 Conditions With Similar Symptoms to Schizophrenia continued...

-Schizoaffective disorder.
-This is a psychotic mental illness that is almost identical to schizophrenia.
-But the patient also experiences severe mood disturbances (mania or depression) along with their psychotic symptoms.
+.
+This is a mental illness that is almost identical to schizophrenia.
+But people who have it also have severe mood disorders (like mania or depression) along with their psychotic symptoms.

 People with schizophrenia may also have depression or abuse drugs.
-These problems can make the schizophrenia diagnosis unclear.
-The only way for a psychiatrist to reliably make a schizophrenia diagnosis in these cases is by watching and interviewing a person over time.
+These problems can make the diagnosis unclear.

 People with schizophrenia commonly also have: